Home

 A fatty acid is classified as "saturated" if two (maximum) hydrogen atoms are attached to each carbon atom in its chain.
 This type of fatty acid is called a "saturated-fat" because it's loaded or saturated with hydrogen.

-Unlike saturated fats, polyunsaturated fats have several missing hydrogen atoms which make them extremely sensitive to oxidation (getting rancid) and free-radical formation.
+Unlike saturated fats, polyunsaturates have several missing hydrogen atoms which make them extremely sensitive to oxidation (getting rancid) and free-radical formation.
 The food industry have known this unsaturated fat dilemma for a long time which is why they have been hydrogenating (make more saturated) cheap unsaturated vegetable oils ever since.

 In contrast, highly saturated organic virgin coconut oil is so stable and resistant, it can stay fresh for at least three years even without refrigeration.